gvwilson/sensibleadventures/cloudherd/cloudherd.md

 The last soldier clung desperately to Big Blue as the cloud's flank squished between his fingers like soggy dough.
 The oncoming squirrels jumped at his legs.
 One managed to catch hold of his boot.
 It scrambled up the laces and sank its teeth into his calf.
-The soldier cursed and kicked it off.
-With a last desperate lunge he managed to catch hold of Grappa Gas's hand.
+The soldier cursed and kicked it off, then cursed again as the cloud slipped through his fingers and he started to fall.

+The young soldier with the scarred face flung himself across the cloud and grabbed his comrade's hand.
+Without thinking, Noxy threw herself across the soldier's legs to stop him from being dragged off by his comrade's weight.
+Grunting and cursing, they somehow managed to get the last soldier up onto Big Blue's back.

 "You idiot!"
-Grappa Gas yelled as he pulled the soldier up onto Big Blue's back.
+Grappa Gas yelled as the soldier stood up shakiliy.
 "You saints-be-damned *idiot*!
 They woulda peeled you like an apple!
-What was so weeping important that you couldn't just leave it?"
+What was so damned important that you couldn't just leave it?"
 He kicked one of the bundles at his feet.
 "Eh?
 What was so---urp!"

 In one smooth motion the soldier had rolled onto his feet and grabbed a handful of Grappa Gas's collar.
 "With respect, honored, I'm grateful for the rescue,"